noiseprotocol/noise_spec/noise.md

 -------------------------------------------------

 Consider a protocol where the initiator can attempt zero-RTT encryption based on the responder's static public key.
-If the responder has changed their static public key, the parties will need to switch to a "fallback" handshake where the responder transmits the new static public key and the initiator resends the zero-RTT data.
+If the responder has changed his static public key, the parties will need to switch to a "fallback" handshake where the responder transmits the new static public key and the initiator resends the zero-RTT data.

 This can be handled by both parties re-initalizing their `HandshakeState` and simply executing a different handshake.
 Public keys that were exchanged in the first handshake can be represented as pre-messages in the second handshake.
-If any important negotiation occurred in the first handshake, the first handshake's `h` variable should be provided as prologue to the second handshake.
+If any negotiation occurred in the first handshake, the first handshake's `h` variable should be provided as prologue to the second handshake.

 By way of example, this section defines the **Noise Pipe** protocol.
 This protocol uses two patterns defined in the previous section: `Noise_XX` is used